How do software supply chain attacks happen?

 Developer tools and security tools can be especially attractive because they often handle sensitive information.
 They may scan infrastructure files, run inside build pipelines, access repositories, store configuration data, connect to cloud platforms or hold tokens used by automated systems.

-A recent report by The Register described an ongoing supply chain campaign affecting security and developer tools, including Trivy, KICS, Checkmarx related tooling, GitHub Actions, Open VSX plugins and Bitwarden CLI.
-The report highlighted the risk of attackers gaining access to developer secrets, cloud credentials, SSH keys, Kubernetes configuration files, GitHub tokens, CI secrets, npm publishing access and downstream environments.
+A 2026 report by The Register documented a supply chain campaign affecting security and developer tools, including Trivy, KICS, Checkmarx related tooling, GitHub Actions, Open VSX plugins and Bitwarden CLI.
+The report highlighted how this type of compromise could expose developer secrets, cloud credentials, SSH keys, Kubernetes configuration files, GitHub tokens, CI secrets, npm publishing access and downstream environments.

 The important lesson is not limited to those specific tools.
 It is that useful tools can become powerful access points if they are compromised, over privileged, or connected to systems without enough review.